s-blu/obsidian_dataview_example_vault/00 Meta/Vault To Do.md

 - [ ] Add TABLE queries that showcase the basic syntax
 - [ ] Add TASK queries that showcase the basic syntax
 - [ ] Add CALENDAR queries that showcase the basic syntax
+- [ ] Add the examples from the Dataview documentation (with back reference) for easy try-outs